apostoiis/agis.io/_posts/2013-10-12-dabbling-in-erlang-a-minimal-introduction.markdown

 The first definition is our *base case* which when hit, the function will stop recursing and return the actual result.
 Applying a function to an empty list should of course return an empty list.

-Note that the order of the definitions is important: had we moved our base case at the bottom, the recursion would never finish because `map(F, [H|T])` would always match (remember? an empty list is also a list with a head and a tail).

 But what should we pass to it?
 We can pass it a `fun` which will double the passed argument by 2.
 You can think of `fun`s as anonymous functions, something like blocks in Ruby (well, not quite):